It is a complete α₁ agonist and a partial α₂ agonist used as a topical decongestant in the form of oxymetazoline hydrochloride.

 If you experience any of these symptoms, stop using it and attend a medical appointment to prescribe a new treatment.

-Oximetazoline almost never generates side effects in the patient, some unfavorable reactions reported are due to misuse of the drug or its excessive use without the prescription of a medical specialist.
+Oxymetazoline rarely generates side effects in the patient; some unfavorable reactions reported are due to misuse of the drug or its excessive use without the prescription of a medical specialist.

 However, you must suspend its application when presenting the following symptoms: